SSWConsulting/SSW.Rules.Content/rules/do-you-lock-your-computer-when-you-leave-your-workstation/rule.md

 * Access.
 Someone can acquire important or private information, and even delete or change files.
 * Peering eyes.
 Passerby's might see sensitive data, i.e. Payroll.
 * Control.
 With your computer unlocked, this gives access to install potential harmful software.
 * Communication.
-Someone could send harmful or sensitive communication using your email or IM "from" the your account.
+Someone could send harmful or sensitive communication using your email or IM "from" your account.

 ## Locking your computer is easy!